Skip to content

 Not every steering problem is related to the hydraulic system.
 Sometimes, the issue is purely mechanical.
 Over time, vibrations and constant use can cause bolts and other connections in the steering column and linkage to work themselves loose.
 A loose bolt or an incorrect adjustment can create excessive play in the steering wheel or cause clunking sounds when you turn.
 Before you dive deep into the hydraulics, take the time to do a thorough physical inspection.
 Grab a flashlight and check for any loose hardware, bent hoses, or parts that look out of place.
 It’s a simple step that can save you from a much more complicated and expensive repair.

-Missing a Faulty Pressure Relief Valve
+Mistake #4: Missing a Bad Pressure Relief Valve

 The power steering system relies on a pressure relief valve to manage the high hydraulic pressures created by the pump.
 This valve is designed to open and release excess pressure, like when you turn the steering wheel all the way to its limit.
 If this valve gets clogged with debris or simply fails, it can get stuck open or closed.
 When it’s stuck, pressure can’t be released properly, which can cause the steering to feel hard to turn or even get stuck in one direction.
 This is another one of those issues that can be mistaken for a bad pump, but it’s a much different fix.
 If your power steering problem seems to come and go, a faulty valve could be the culprit.